University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

 1. How many variants have a reported "missense_variant"?
 2. How many variants that are greater than quality 30 have a reported "missense_variant"?
 3. How many variants are annotated to have gained a stop codon?
+4. Can you find the variant we looked at before (rs191680234) and tell what type of variant it is and if it passes QC

 ---